metagenomics/metagenomics-workshop/docs/evaluation/mapping.rst

 We will use a genome browser to look at the mappings.
 For this, you have to (1) open a terminal window on **your local workstation**, (2) download the BAM file and (3) download and start `IGV: Integrative Genomics Viewer <http://www.broadinstitute.org/igv/>`_::

+  cd ~/bibigrid
   scp -i MGAssemblyTutorial.pem ubuntu@52.16.173.148:/vol/spool/tutorial-data/megahit_out/final.contigs.fa* .
   scp -i MGAssemblyTutorial.pem ubuntu@52.16.173.148:/vol/spool/tutorial-data/megahit_out/*.bam* .
   wget http://data.broadinstitute.org/igv/projects/downloads/IGV_2.3.59.zip
   unzip IGV_2.3.59.zip
   IGV_2.3.59/igv.sh

-Now load the contigs sequences into IGV.
+Now load the contig sequences into IGV.
 Use the menu ``Genomes->Load Genome from File...`` After that you can load the BAM file into IGV.
 Use menu ``File->Load from File...``